philanc/slua/README.md

 * `package.path:  "./?.lua;./?/init.lua" `
 * `package.cpath: "" `

-slua still respects the environment variables LUA_PATH and LUA_CPATH.
+slua still respects the environment variable LUA_PATH.

 To build slua:
 ```
   # adjust the CC variable in the Makefile, then:
   make
 ```

 Binary versions of slua are provided here for convenience.
 These are standalone executables, statically compiled with musl-1.1.18, for x86_64, i586 and armhf.